KeepFloyding/keepfloyding.github.io/_posts/2021-03-15-arch-linux-setup-guide-2.md

 ## Timeshift (or Snapper)

-* One of the good things about using BTRFS is that you can do automatic snapshots with either Snapper or Timeshift.
-I prefer Timeshift but had trouble building it, so will try with snapper.
+* One of the good things about using BTRFS is that you can do automatic snapshots with Timeshift.
+You can install it from the AUR with

+    ```
+    yay -S timeshift
+    ```

+* Timeshfit comes with a nice GUI where you can configure the type and frequency of your snapshots.
+By default it will create snapshots under the `timeshift-btrfs` subvolumes.
+I believe that in order to set it up, your root and home subvolumes need to be named as `@` and `@home` respectively.

+* If you want to delete any snapshots outside of the GUI, then its handy to have the following commands (`list` is first to see what subvolumes you have):

+    ```
+    sudo btrfs subvol list /
+    sudo mount /dev/mapper/cryptroot -o subvol=/
+    sudo btrfs subvol delete [PATH_TO_SUBVOL]
+    ```

+* It's also possible to perform this functionality with snapper.
+I'm not such a big fan of it as I found it inflexible and difficult to use.
+However, if you want to give it a shot, feel free to try with the following commands:

     ```
     sudo pacman -S snapper